mapbox/jsxtreme-markdown/README.md

 **It's Xtreme!** Like xtreme sports with Red Bull, but with Markdown and React and indoors at your computer.

+Have a look at the big code-block examples below.

 ## Low-level focus

 This module takes one string (Markdown) and converts it to another string (JSX or a React component module).